Muamba Fishers of Men Church:

 The church has continued to grow by reaching out to community members and offering further services through the Tseikuru Vocational Training Institute.

-The ministry with the help of generous donors have now started a Sewing/Seamstress Shop & grocery store.
-A number of the first graduates from the Vocational Training Institute are sewing and selling uniforms to the schools around the area.
+The ministry with the help of generous donors has now started a Sewing/Seamstress Shop & grocery store.
+A number of the first graduates from the Vocational Training Institute are sewing and selling uniforms to schools around the area.
 The shop also carries a few grocery necessities available for local villagers.

 The Tseikuru church has continued to grow steadily; bringing the light of Christ to an area with such great needs.
 This church now has nearly 80 members, 30 children attending Sunday School, and 3 missional communities.
 At present, the biggest challenge is SPACE.
 The church is located in a rental house and as the number of members is increasing; they are quickly outgrowing their current space.

 The church has a desire to purchase land where they can construct a church building with sufficient space for worship and classrooms for Sunday School.
 On the same property, they would like to include a dormitory offering safe housing for the girls who are attending the Tseikuru Vocational Institute.

 The church is under the leadership of Pastor Samuel Kasuku and his wife Liz Muthui.
 Together they are helped by the church’s board of deacons which enables the church to minister to the local community and continue evangelizing to win more souls to Christ.

 The Fishers of Men Church at Maili Saba is located in Western Kenya in TransNzoia country.
 It is 70 kilometers from the Kenya/Uganda border and about 12 kilometers east of Kitale.
 (Kitale is 237 miles northwest of Nairobi, nearly a seven-hour drive.)